AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 Some of the above mentioned metrics are similar to those provided by sys.dm_exec_procedure_stats, but there are slight customizations one should be aware of.

 ## Architecture
+The app has to run with some prometheus instance.

+TODO: Insert picture here

 ### Datasource
 Basically all required information is already provided by the SQL Server, so that all metrics can be calculated from two basic sources: